athangk/runningFighterUnity/README.md

 # RunningFighterUnity
-First version of a running fighter game in unity, code shown small snip of animators and controller
+First version show case of a running fighter game in unity, code shown small snip of animators and controller

 #### - Moves